 A person may have feelings of elation, euphoria and drowsiness when taking codeine.
 However, when addicted, they are unlikely to get the associated high, as they just need the drug to function.

 If you are worried that someone you care for may be addicted to codeine, there are signs and symptoms that they may display, which include:

 - Blue lips

 - Confusion or delirium

 Someone with codeine addiction may appear sedated, and even suffer from stomach pain and constipation.
 They may also experience changes in vision, while heavy users can suffer from seizures.

 The person may also have financial problems and have become involved in criminal activity in order to source codeine.
 Relationships with the person may also be faltering, as they become increasingly focused on their addiction.

 Support for codeine addiction is available

 Recovering from codeine addiction can be difficult.
 A person may not understand why they have become addicted, or what steps they should take in order to no longer be dependent on the drug.

 Seeking the medical advice of a GP can be a first port of call.
-They will be able to advise on the routes to recovery that could be taken.
+They will be able to advise on the withdrawal symptoms, detox process and routes to recovery that could be taken.